 Second specialisation year

 In this year, you must complete your autonomous portfolio and write your artist’s statement.
-You will also take part in at least two projects outside school during this year, and take part in excursions within the Netherlands and abroad.
+You will start on writing your thesis.

 Third specialisation year